spinnaker/spinnaker.github.io/setup/ci/travis.md

    `hal config ci travis enable`

-1. Turn on the Travis stage feature:
+1. If using Spinnaker 1.19 or earlier, turn on the Travis stage feature:

    `hal config features edit --travis true`